TheMrityunjayPathak/FinanceReportDashboard/README.md

 ## Problem Statement

-The goal of this Power BI Dashboard Project is to analyze the financial performance of a company using the provided Microsoft Sample Data.
+The goal of this Power BI Dashboard is to analyze the financial performance of a company using the provided Microsoft Sample Data.

 To create a visually appealing dashboard that provides an overview of the company's financial metrics enabling stakeholders to make informed business decisions.